ubuntu-kr/ubuntu-kr.github.io/content/slides/ubucon-kr-2024/index.en.md

 draft: false
 date: 2024-08-10
 ---
-Following the success of last year's UbuCon Korea, UbuCon Korea will be held at Aug 10th at Microsoft Korea.
+Following the success of last year's UbuCon Korea, UbuCon Korea was held at Aug 10th at Microsoft Korea.
 With the theme "Deploy with Ubuntu"